Guilded-NET/Guilded-NET.github.io/references/GuildedResourceException.GuildedResourceException().md

 ### Remarks

-Creates a new instance of [GuildedResourceException](GuildedResourceException 'Guilded.NET.Base.GuildedResourceException') with default message:
+Initializes a new instance of [GuildedResourceException](GuildedResourceException.md 'Guilded.Base.GuildedResourceException') with default message:
 > Not found.
 Given item has not been found.